reasonset/autoscrolling-text/README.md

 ## Install

-You can install with install script (UnSurf too.)
+You can install with install script.

 This script will be installed for user.
 Script file will be put under `~/bin` .